finity69x2/nws_alerts/README.md

 This integration retrieves updated weather alerts every minute from the US NWS API (by default but it can be changed in the config options).

+You can configure the integration to use your NWS Zone, your precise location via GPS coordinates or you can get dynamic location alerts by configuring the integration to use a device_tracker entity from HA as long as that device tracker provides GPS coordinates.

 The integration presents the number of currently active alerts as the state of the sensor and lists many alert details as a list in the attributes of the sensor.

 The sensor that is created is used in my "NWS Alerts" package: https://github.com/finity69x2/nws_alerts/blob/master/packages/nws_alerts_package.yaml